top of page

 • Avoid spicy foods: Spicy spices usually irritate the stomach lining and increase the production of stomach acid, leading to more pain and discomfort if you suffer from gastritis.
 By reducing the intake of spicy food, you can help decrease irritation.
 (Cayenne pepper seems to be an exception according to some research and may instead help heal the stomach, but use it sparingly).

 • Wrong fatty foods: Fatty foods can be hard to digest and can cause a delay in the emptying of the stomach, which increases the risk of acid reflux.
 By eating less fatty foods, you can lessen the burden on your stomach.
 Fried and greasy foods such as hamburgers, fries, pizza, and chips are especially bad.
-Virgin Coconut oil seem to be the exception and can actually help in moderate amount.

 • Citrus fruits and juices and tomato-based products: These foods are naturally acidic and can therefore worsen symptoms of gastritis fore many individuals.
 If you notice that these foods exacerbate your symptoms, it might be beneficial to reduce them in your diet.